-As a center manager, you will also be learning the entrepreneurial skills to grow a center and manage its activity.
-This is the closest to the experience of being an entrepreneur apart from starting your own business, because you will be managing the expenses, day to day running of classes and reporting.
+As a centre manager, you will also be learning entrepreneurial skills to grow and manage a centre.
+You will be, in an essence, an entrepreneur, because you will also be managing the expenses, day to day running of classes and reporting to your stakeholders.

-As a CCM, you will also develop skills to organize community projects and engage with the community you’re in, building long term and meaningful relationships.
+As a CCM, you will also develop skills to organise community projects and engage with the community you’re in, building long-term and meaningful relationships.

 What is the difference between a CCM and a Volunteer?